zhangh43/gpdbcomment/storage/diskquota.md

 6. Traverse role in pg_role:
     1. remove the dropped role from role_size_map.
     2. compare the quota usage and quota limit for each role, put the out-of-quota role into blacklist.

+View diskquota.show_schema_quota_view is used to check the schema size/quota quickly based on table diskquota.schema_size.
+This could be treated as a fast version of pg_database_size().

+The Algorithm to refresh diskquota model in each refresh interval is as follows:

 Here are some optimization opportunities in the above algorithms.
 We leave them as future optimization.
 1. Refetch table 'diskquota.quota_config' only when DBA modified the quota limit of namespaces or roles.